dpjtaylor/brain-dump/README.md

 > Testing is hopelessly inadequate....(it) can be used very effecttively to show the presence of bugs but never to show their ab- sence. - [Out of the Tar Pit (quoted from Dijkstra)](https://blog.royalsloth.eu/articles/outOfTheTarPit.pdf)

+> The key problem is that a test (of any kind) on a system or component that is in one particular state tells you nothing at all about the behaviour of that system or component when it happens to be in another state. - [Out of the Tar Pit](https://blog.royalsloth.eu/articles/outOfTheTarPit.pdf)

 > Our response to mistakes should be to look for ways that we can avoid making them, not to blame the nature of things. - [Out of the Tar Pit (quoted from O’Keefe)](https://blog.royalsloth.eu/articles/outOfTheTarPit.pdf)

 > Given a stark choice between investment in testing and investment in simplicity, the latter may often be the better choice because it will facilitate all future attempts to understand the system — attempts of any kind. - [Out of the Tar Pit](https://blog.royalsloth.eu/articles/outOfTheTarPit.pdf)